Face milling with the router

 Choosing the right machine is a decisive factor for precise face milling results.
 Common options:

-• Handheld router: Suitable for a wide range of tasks.
-Models with variable speed are particularly versatile.
-For many woodworkers, they are the “Swiss Army knife” of routers.
+- Handheld router: Suitable for a wide range of tasks.
+Models with variable speed can be adjusted for different materials.
+For many woodworkers, they cover most of their routing needs.

 RUWI motor for the rod milling machine